 Highly connected, digital systems (like electronic health record systems) pose potential privacy challenges for any organization.
 Threats to privacy can happen when people provide information to third parties for one purpose, such as a health-focused app, but find it used inappropriately for an unintended purpose.

-Underpinning Kaiser Permanente’s electronic health record systems are internal policies and protocols that reflect a robust, consistent, transparent data privacy approach based on applicable federal and state laws and regulations.
-Privacy protections also are enabled by Kaiser Permanente’s comprehensive approach to data security.
-Our external advocacy around data privacy seeks to promote policies that support the secure use of patient information for the intended purpose of delivering high-quality health care.
+Underpinning Kaiser Permanente’s electronic health record systems are internal policies and protocols that reflect a robust, consistent, transparent data privacy approach.
+We use a comprehensive approach to data security to enable strong privacy protections.
+We advocate for policies that support the secure use of patient information for the intended purpose of delivering high-quality health care.

 Kaiser Permanente believes sound public policies relating to health data privacy must: